 Do you know what owning your home is really costing you?
 People are often surprised when they add up all the numbers to see just how much of their income is being spent on an unwanted property.
-Learn more about some of the holding costs you will potentially face as a homeowner in Southern California.
+Learn more about some of the holding costs you will potentially face as a homeowner in Greater Los Angeles.

 Typical Holding Costs

 Even if you aren’t living in the house any longer, you’ll need to keep the lights on.
 Utilities will need to be left on until the house is no longer in your name.
 If you are living in a house that is too large, with the hope of downsizing, you may find yourself spending a fortune keeping a house warm or cool while waiting around for a buyer.
 If your utilities are averaging a couple of hundred dollars each month, you could be looking at thousands by the time the property has actually sold.

 Your tax obligation doesn’t end until the house has sold.
 Depending on the size and location of your home, you could be looking at thousands of dollars you will need to cough up for property taxes.
 With a fast sale, your tax obligation will end right away.